QUICK TRAIL FACTS

 A bit of the trail on the western side is paved and wheelchair accessible.
 The part that does not run near the busy Bath Road is the nicest section.
 Many of the trails on the old base are wide and flat, more like roads.
 Close to the southern portion of this segment there is a nice picnic area near a small pond.

 Directions: To access the upper-western segment of trails, take Pine Street from Bath Road, and drive to the end of the street.
 Park where the road curves.
 You’ll see the paved trails ahead.
-You can also park near Blue Dog Daycare on Alagash Drive.
-The best place to park on the east side of the base is off of Purinton Road.
-There is a small pull-off near the cemetery.
 To reach Neptune Road, make your way to Neptune Drive, off of Forrestal Drive, and park on the side of the road, across from a housing development.
+Kate Furbish Preserve East is off Ordinance Road.